• Skip to primary navigation

 Notes

-• If you're following a WFPB diet, your best bet is to blend the oranges and use date syrup or date paste.
-Alternatively, you could add three dried pitted dates to the blender when you blend the orange juice.
+• If you're following a strict WFPB diet, you can blend the oranges and use date syrup or date paste.

-• If you find ginger to be an overpowering flavor, start off with ½ tablespoon of ginger and taste the sauce.
-If you want more ginger flavor, add another ½ tbsp.
+• If you find ginger to be an overpowering flavor, start off with ½ the amount and taste the sauce.
+Then add more if you like.

 • Want to use an Air Fryer?
 Just follow the instructions for prepping the tofu as above.
-Instead of baking in the oven, cook the tofu in the air fryer for 12 to 15 minutes on 400F (200C).
+Cook the tofu in the air fryer for 12 to 15 minutes on 400F (200C).
 For more detailed instructions, check out this post for air fryer tofu.

 Nutrition